Africa–China economic relations: Fears of colonialism

 Chinese companies allegedly do not treat and pay the African workers well.
 There are also allegations of African local workers losing their jobs to workers who are coming from China.
 The cheaper Chinese products are pushing the local products out of the market.

 According to the 2nd session of the 2011 China Africa Industrial Forum hosted in Beijing, China-Africa trade volume was expected to exceed 150 billion US dollars by year 2011.
 As with previous Western involvement in Africa, forging close ties with local elites has been a key strategy for Chinese diplomats and businessmen.
 It has been noted that when new leaders come to power in Africa, they will "quickly launch a maximum of new projects [with state's money] to get personal commissions immediately, all this is decided in a short time, and we are ready".

 In Angola, a country weakened by years of conflict, and now notable for its institutional corruption, China has proposed low-cost loans (1.5%), to be paid back in oil.
 For the elite of Angola, unlike other investors, China does not insist on transparent accounting or the assurance good governance.
 The long-term consequences for African democracy may be serious.
 As noted in a South African newspaper, "China's no-strings-attached buy-in to major oil producers, such as Angola, will undermine efforts by Western governments to pressure them to open their oil books to public scrutiny."

+Environmental degradation

+Chinese mining and infrastructure projects have been criticized for contributing to destructive levels of pollution and wildlife loss in Africa.
+Chinese demand for donkey hides for traditional Chinese medicine has been blamed for fueling illegal slaughter of donkeys across the continent, adversely affecting women in rural African communities and contributing to poverty.